Access control rules¶

 - User is member of group

-- Computer is based in room
+- Computer is located at

 - Accessing computer is localhost

-- Accessing user is signed in user
+- Accessing user is logged on user

 - Accessing user is already connected